qkombur/matt/_projects/createurtoy.md

 ---
 title: "CreateUrToy"
-body: "These are merely the blueprints for the Giant Ant action figure.
-It is a featured creature in The Daydreamer comic book.
-Actual action figures will be soon to follow."
+body: "This is a concept drawing for one of my original ideas a toy you can create yourself.
+It also promotes The Daydreamer with the Giant Ant and The Sentry.
+The patent and copyright are pending."

 img: createatoy.jpg
 ---